-We support the tools and system developed by the Responsible Minerals Initiative (RMI).
-RMI has developed a certification scheme, the Responsible Minerals Assurance Process (RMAP), enabling smelters to become certified as conflict-free.
-This means companies can source metals from smelters and refiners certified as conflict free.
-Ericsson does not source metals from smelters and refiners directly.
+We support the tools and system developed by the Responsible Minerals Initiative (RMI), which has developed a certification scheme, the Responsible Minerals Assurance Process (RMAP), enabling smelters to become certified as conformant; this means companies can source metals from smelters and refiners certified as such.

-We are working to find a viable solution to the issue of conflict minerals to ensure responsible and conflict-free sourcing through legitimate trade and positive development in the affected regions.
+We are working to find a viable solution to the issue of minerals from conflict-affected and high-risk areas to ensure responsible and conflict-free sourcing through legitimate trade and positive development in the affected regions.

 - Our suppliers shall establish due diligence processes consistent with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas;